Original newspaper scan

 E Martë, 19 dhjetor 1995

-Qemal Lamej Shkëlzen Barjaktari Haxhi Lleshi Tiranës Shqipëri Gjermani
+Qemal Lamej Shkëlzen Barjaktari Haxhi Lleshi Tiranë Shqipëri Gjermani

-A communist wind is blowing across the steppes of Russia Page 6 Foreigners are learning the gate through which one enters Albania Page 3 Here is memur nefi-jakanun defi Page 2 The National Question of the Albanians in the historical process Page 4
+The communist wind is blowing across the steppes of Russia Page 6 Foreigners are learning the gateway into Albania Page 3 Here is memur nefi-jakanun defi Page 2 The National Question of the Albanians in the historical process Page 4

-The PRSH National Council meeting will be held
+The meeting of the PRSH National Council will be held

-The PRSH National Council meeting will be held On Friday, 22.12.1995, at 10:00 a.m., in the Press Conference Hall of the Palace of Congresses in Tirana, the meeting of the National Council of PR will be held.
-The National Council will discuss: - Problems of the electorate and party organization - The revised PR program - Press and propaganda.
+On Friday, 22.12.1995, at 10:00, in the Press Conference Hall of the Palace of Congresses in Tirana, the meeting of the PR National Council will be held.
+The National Council will discuss: - The problems of the electorate and party organization - The revised program of the PR - Press and propaganda.
 Press and Information Office

 Tiranë